FredericGariepy/LighthouseLabs/PKM/W2/D5/project/[Step 5].md

 - | Description: Monitors changes to files and directories.
 The File Content sensor checks a text file (for example, a log file) for certain strings.
 - |	Systems : Kali GNU/Linux (debian) version 2024.2 (kali-rolling).
 Ubuntu Linux (debian) 22.04.4 LTS (Jammy Jellyfish).
 - | IoCs: [Indicator Removal: Clear Linux or Mac System Logs](https://attack.mitre.org/techniques/T1070/002/) ,
-- | Associated	Rationale :
+- | Associated	Rationale: Logs are the bedrock of reconnaissance and intrusion detection.
+Linux machines on the network contain IP and System information data.
 - |	Priority (SIL) : High.
-- |	Thresholds / Assumptions :
+- |	Thresholds / Assumptions : Monitoring of specific files will be in place, this can include syslog file, Access log files, application log files.

 ## Specific Information Asset Sensors